Renormalizing one-point probability distribution function for cosmological counts in cells: Spherical PDF

 The mapping (\ref{sphmap}) allows us to find the saddle point and perform the integral over spherical fluctuations exactly.
 The shortest way to do it is to notice that for spherically symmetric configurations we can replace the $\delta$-function (\ref{deltaD}) with a constraint on the linear density contrast, \be \delta_{\rm D}\Big(\delta_*-\bar\delta_W[\delta_L]\Big) = C[\delta_*,\delta_L]\cdot \delta_{\rm D}\Big(F(\delta_*)-\bar\delta_L(R_*)\Big)\;, \ee where $R_*$ is defined in (\ref{Rstar}) and the coefficient \be C[\delta_*,\delta_L]=F'(\delta_*)-\frac{R_*\d_R\bar\delta_L(R_*)}{3(1+\delta_*)} \ee has been inserted to ensure that the integral of the r.h.s. over $\delta_*$ gives unity.
 This yields for the spherical part of the PDF,

 where in the second line we used Eq.~(\ref{deltas}) and Fourier-transformed the $\delta$-function.
 This is a Gaussian integral with a prefactor $C[\delta_*,\delta_L]$ which is a linear function of $\delta_L$.
 Such integrals are exactly evaluated by the saddle point method.
-It is straightforward to find the saddle configuration, \bseq
+It is straightforward to find the saddle configuration, \bseq \eseq where the density variance $\sigma_{R_*}^2$ is given by Eq.~(\ref{sigmaRstar}).
+The resulting linear density profiles in the Lagrangian space $\hat \delta_L(R)$ for $\Lambda$CDM power spectrum and $r_*=10\,{\rm Mpc}/h$ are shown on the left of Fig.~\ref{fig:profiles} for several values of $\delta_*$.
+On the right we also show the corresponding non-linear profiles $\hat\delta(r)$ in Eulerian space at $z=0$ obtained by applying the map (\ref{sphmap}), (\ref{bardeltadef}).
+For $\delta_*\gtrsim 7$ the linear density profile in the center exceeds the EdS collapse threshold $1.686$ and thus the innermost part of $\hat\delta(r)$ diverges.
+This, however, does not invalidate the map between the averaged densities, as noted in footnote~\ref{foot:map}.